Tea is a hydrating beverage that comes in various flavors and types. History shows that people across the globe have been drinking tea for centuries.

 2. Matcha.com ($4.68M/year)

-Andre Fasciola (from Tucson, Arizona, USA) started Matcha.com almost 7 years ago.
+Andre Fasciola (from Tucson, Arizona, USA) started Matcha.com about 7 years ago.

 Hi!
 My name is Andre Fasciola and along with my business partner Dr. Andrew Weil, M.D we founded matcha.com.
 We source and sell some of the highest quality matcha available.
 Our line of ceremonial grade matcha teas (are) some of the most sought after grades of matcha tea outside of Japan.
 Each grade of matcha is carefully selected by hand by our 5th generation tea master.